lowerbarriers/lowerbarriers.github.io/collections/_events/2021-07-27-membership-meeting.md

 #published: true
 #sitemap: true
 #tags: ["three", "four"]
-title: "jULY 2021 Membership meeting"
+title: "July 2021 Membership meeting"
 ---

 (As always, you can [add the Lower Barriers membership meeting to your calendar](http://bit.ly/lowerbarriers) using the link.)